Trust and Probate Administration

 How Can an Attorney Help?

 If you have been appointed Personal Representative of a Will or Trustee of a Trust, you are sure to have questions about your new legal role.
-An experienced Estate Planning Attorney can provide helpful materials and pointers to ensure you meet your legal duties and avoid personal responsibility.
+An experienced Estate Planning Attorney can provide you with invaluable guidance and resources to fulfill your legal obligations and safeguard against personal liability.

 - Gather and identify assets